microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 AllocConsoleEx(PCONSOLE_ALLOCATE_INFO pAllocateInfo);
 ```

-**AllocConsoleEx** affords an application control over how its console windows are allocated.
+**AllocConsoleEx** affords an application control over how and when it begins a console session.

 > [!NOTE]
 > Unlike `AllocConsole`, `AllocConsoleEx` without flags (`ACX_MODE_DEFAULT`) will only allocate a console if one was